aaronwtr/multimodal-drug-discovery/README.md

 We will start by a subset of this to experiment quickly ( 1/10 of the data) To download this dataset go to https://ml.jku.at/software/cellpainting/dataset/ (in https://github.com/ml-jku/hti-cnn) and download dataset00 then untar in some folder like images00.
 The metadata associated are in data/metadata.
 Some dataloader functions that returns image/structure pairs are in dataset.
 There is an example on how it works on test_dataloader.py

+## Get started with baseline

+The file clip_test.py is a first simple baseline for clip framework to start from a baseline